Event Details

 Stochastic processes for the description of finite-velocity random motions have been largely studied during the last decades.
 Usually, they refer to the motion of a particle moving with finite speed on the real line, or on more general domains, with alternations between various possible velocities or directions at random times.
 The basic model is concerning the so-called (integrated) telegraph process, in which the changes of directions of the two possible velocities are governed by the Poisson process.

-In this seminar we aim to present some recent results in this research area, involving
+In this talk we aim to present some recent results in this research area, involving

 - (i) one-dimensional and two-dimensional finite-velocity random motions, such that the random intertimes between consecutive changes of directions are governed by geometric counting processes,